-A declutter party is when you gather together with friends/family members, and each person brings some stuff over to exchange or give to others.
-This allows you to get rid of things in your home and know exactly where they will be going.
-One main reason people do not want to get rid of things is that they don't know where it is going; this declutter party is meant to help with that.
+A declutter party is when you gather with friends/family members, and each person brings some stuff to exchange or give to others.
+This allows you to get rid of things in your home and know exactly where they will go.
+People do not want to get rid of things because they don't know where it is going; this declutter party is meant to help with that.

 Do you want to know how we can do this declutter party?
 Follow along.

 First, everyone has some form of a mess in their home.
 It could be in their closet, garage, shed, or living room.
 Everyone has their collection they keep, and no one should judge you for your space and how you keep it.
 If your friends and family genuinely care for you, they will help without judgment.
 So, put away the embarrassing thoughts.
 It can be done and will get you started on decluttering and organizing your home.

 Determine the disaster area in your home you want to purge and organize.